fmirando/MVP/README.md

 - Authorization so my friends can have their own carousel lists.
 - Integrated into a personal music/coding portfolio.
 - Vertical parallax effect scrolling through different artist carousel lists.
 - Custom made music player.
+- Waveform visualizer
+- Currently I can play multiple songs at the same time.
+Need to make it so that only one song plays at a time.